YourRoots by Genomelink

 Children(s): Abigail Smith

-In 1641, Johnathan Smith entered the world in Smithtown, Suffolk County, New York, USA, born to Richard Smith and Sarah Hammond.
+Johnathan Smith was born in 1641 in Smithtown, Suffolk County, New York, USA, the child of Richard Smith And Sarah Hammond.
 Johnathan Smith married Sarah Brewster, and had children including Abigail Smith.
 Johnathan Smith passed away in 1718 in Smithtown, Suffolk, New York, USA.

 Find more search results for Johnathan Smith